MyPortugalHoliday.com

 4) Porto Moniz

-Sitting on the far north-western side of the island, Porto Moniz is famed for its lava swimming pools and remote setting.
+Porto Moniz sits on the far north-western tip of Madeira, known for its natural lava swimming pools and wonderfully remote setting.

 Related articles: Porto Moniz